mxriverlynn/backbone.picky/readme.md

 #### NOTE: THIS CODE IS UNTESTED

-I hacked this together over the last hour, while building out some functionality for a client project.
+I hacked this together while building out some functionality for a client project.
 I have not written any automated tests for this project specifically.
 I've tested this through my client project only, which means: